nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Only the name is searched, and KEYWORD cannot be empty or contains only spaces.

-* Only full words will be matched e.g. results from the keyword `Han` will not match results from the keyword `Hans`
+* Only full words will be matched. e.g. results from the keyword `Han` will not match results from the keyword `Hans`

 * Patrons matching at least one part of the keyword will be returned. e.g. keyword `Hans Bo` will return patrons with names `Hans Gruber`, `Bo Yang`